felleg/felleg.gitlab.io-backup/content/reads/read-67-cultural-diversity-in-organizations.md

 I believe I've got everything I hoped for out of this book, and more.
-I particularly enjoyed learning about the 5 stages of identity development among Blacks (see star quotes below, #32).
+I particularly enjoyed learning about the 5 stages of identity development among Black people (see star quotes below, #32).
 This was eye-opening for me.

 In the heartfelt words of Toto Laraque who sings [Non au